Close Free Consultation 24/7

 During a case for a violation of probation, a defendant is permitted to present any defenses to argue against the violation.
 For example, a condition of your probation is to maintain employment and meet curfew hours, and you have complied with this requirement for a period of time.
 However, your employer changes your work schedule which now conflicts with your curfew hours and an affidavit of violation is filed by your probation officer.
 You can provide the court with evidence from your employer of your new work schedule hours and request approval to ensure you can comply with your probation and maintain employment.

 Should you find that you are facing an arrest, notice to appear, or hearing for violation of probation, it is imperative to speak with an experienced criminal law attorney.
-Here at Adams & Luka, P.A., we can help determine if you have defenses available to contest the charges against you.
+Here at Adams, Luka, & Benton, P.A., we can help determine if you have defenses available to contest the charges against you.
 Contact us today to schedule a free initial consultation.
 Our attorneys handle cases in the following counties: Orange, Seminole, Osceola, Lake, Polk, Sumter, and Marion.

 Contact Us 24/7